samohtaerg/samohtaerg.github.io/_pages/Research.md

 ---

 {% include base_path %}

-# Research
 Embracing John Tukey's perspective that "an approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem," my research aims to develop theoretical frameworks that not only provide deep insights but also demonstrate practical utility on large-scale datasets.
 I focus on two core questions:
-1) What embedded low-dimensional structures are present in data, and
+### 1 What embedded low-dimensional structures are present in data, and
-2) How can we exploit them algorithmically?
+### 2 How can we exploit them algorithmically?
 ## Research Interests

 ### Core Areas